jillesca/yangsuite/one-container-alternative/README.md

 ## Advantages

-- Fewer points of failure: One container for all YANG Suite requirements.
+- Fewer points of failure.
+One container for all YANG Suite requirements.
-- No user input required: Configuration settings are preset.
+- No user input required.
+Configuration settings are preset.
-- No Docker Compose needed: Only Docker commands are used.
+- No Docker Compose needed.
+Only Docker commands are used.
+- `nginx` server removed.

 ## Limitations

-- No `HTTPs` support for accessing the YANG Suite Front end.
 - No Backup cron job.
-- No `nginx` server.
 - No support for certificates.
+- No `HTTPs` support for accessing the YANG Suite Front end.

 ## Prerequisites